ishan6899/oral_insulin/README.md

 Use `pip` or `conda` to install the libraries <br>

 Example:<br>
-`pip install numpy`
+`pip install numpy` Or
 `conda install numpy`

 ## License

-This repository is covered under the MIT License
+This repository is covered under the [MIT License](https://github.com/ishan6899/oral_insulin/blob/master/LICENSE)